Last Year’s Winner: “The Last Dance”

 Notable Ineligible Series: “The Crime of the Century” (HBO’s two-part documentary is eligible in the Documentary or Nonfiction Special category); “The New York Times Presents” (FX’s documentary series is submitting individual entries, like “Framing Britney Spears,” in the Documentary Special category); “Biography” (the Emmy-winning A&E docuseries is also submitting individual entries, like “I Want My MTV,” in the Documentary Special category)

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Documentary or Nonfiction Series.
-This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from Thursday, June 17 through Monday, June 28 (with polls closing at 10 p.m.
+This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the race.
+Voting for the 2021 Emmys was held from Thursday, June 17 through Monday, June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards will be given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race

 As documentaries and documentary series continue to grow in popularity, the competition at the Emmys continues to build.
-Though not enough docs submitted in 2021 to expand the category’s total nominees beyond five — it’s only eight shy of adding another slot — at least 10 (if not more) are worthy, widely seen, and well-reviewed, which makes the selection process that much harder for Emmy voters.
+Though not enough docs submitted in 2021 to expand the category’s total nominees beyond five — it was only eight shy of adding another slot — the chosen finalists each represent unique aspects of what documentary series are capable of accomplishing.

 Near the top of the list is “Allen v.
 Farrow,” HBO’s four-part series examining the sexual abuse allegations lobbied against Woody Allen.
-Though far from a one-to-one comparison, the network did win an Emmy for Best Documentary Special with 2019’s “Leaving Neverland,” another documentary about sexual abuse allegations that elicited strong reactions as well as strong reviews.
+Though far from a one-to-one comparison, the network did win an Emmy for Best Documentary Special with 2019’s “Leaving Neverland,” another documentary about sexual abuse allegations levied against a famous figure that elicited strong reactions as well as strong reviews.
 “Allen v.
 Farrow” won’t soon be forgotten, and Emmy voters have shown their eagerness to support programs elevating previously squashed voices.

 - “Allen v.
 Farrow” (HBO)